-Non-subscription (free) – 2.75% (swiped), 3.75% (keyed-in)
+- Fees: Non-subscription (free) – 2.75% (swiped), 3.75% (keyed-in)

-Subscription ($12.95/mth) – 1.75% (swiped), 2.75% (keyed-in).
+- Fees: Subscription ($12.95/mth) – 1.75% (swiped), 2.75% (keyed-in).

-In PhoneSwipe (available only in he US), a single merchant account can be linked to multiple card readers so as to afford you with the ease of processing credit card payments on different mobile devices.
+In PhoneSwipe (available only in the US), a single merchant account can be linked to multiple card readers so as to afford you with the ease of processing credit card payments on different mobile devices.

 The account is also unique to each merchant as an added security feature.
 In other words, your account will not be shared with merchants and exposed to potential fraud.